 Jill has a system she likes to call “Dinner Roulette”.
 She writes recipes on rolodex cards and on the back she records her family’s post-meal reactions.
-She files them under easy-reference tabs such as “Chicken”, “Fish” and “Quick Meals”.
+She files them under easy-reference tabs such as “Chicken”, “Fish” and “Tofu”.
+(Tofu?
+Oh, heck no, that won’t fly for my carnivor, unless I wanna wake up to him gnawing on my leg).
 Then it’s a quick spin of the rolodex to the appropriate tab every night.

 I didn’t believe her about her family’s comments, so she showed me.